IhateChoosingNickNames/IHateChoosingNickNames/README.md

 - 🔭 I’m currently studing at YandexPracticum, Python backend developer section.
 - 🌱 I’m currently learning Python and it's tools as mentioned above.
 - 🤔 I’m still learning how to update my GitHub profile and just checking some new features.
-- ⚡ Fun fact: Everything in Python is an object.
+- ⚡ Fun fact: Everything in Python is an **object**.
 But how to prove it?
 Easy:
 ```
 if isinstance('anything', object):
   print('If anything is an object -> everything is an object')